jaxxstorm/leebriggs.co.uk/_posts/2022-08-26-choosing-an-iac-tool.md

 ### Execution Experience

 The Pulumi execution experience is client side, meaning you have to provide  credentials to the Pulumi CLI and provider in order for it to create resources.
-You author your Pulumi programn, then run the Pulumi CLI to let the cloud provider know about it.
+You author your Pulumi program, then run the Pulumi CLI to let the cloud provider know about it.

 ```bash
 Do you want to perform this update? yes